appscode/third-party-tools/storage/minio/README.md

 $ cat server.key > private.key
 ```

 Be careful about the order of `server.crt`  and `ca.crt`.
 The order will be `server's certificate > intermediate certificates > CA's root certificate`.
 The intermediate certificates are required if the server certificate is created using a certificate which is not the root certificate but signed by the root certificate. [onessl](https://github.com/kubepack/onessl) use root certificate by default to generate server certificate if no certificate path is specified by `--cert-dir` flag.
-Hence, the intermediate certificates are not required here.
+Hence, the intermediate certificates are not used here.

 We will create a Kubernetes secret with this `public.crt` and `private.key` files and mount the secret to `/root/.minio/certs/` directory of minio container.